boekenbox/gitbook-beta/how-to-work-with-bitraga/editing-strategies-and-triplets/trading-pairs.md

 ![](../../.gitbook/assets/image%20%284%29.png)

-Gunbot uses a standardized format for entering trading pairs, this allows you to use the same syntax for all exchanges you might use.
+bitRage uses a standardized format for entering trading pairs, this allows you to use the same syntax for all exchanges you might use.

 The format is: **BASECOIN-QUOTECOIN**, where the base coin is the one used to buy another asset.
 Be aware that some exchange show pair names in the exact reverse order.